rtous/back2black/node_addon/lester-node-addon_latest/readme.txt

 From the root (lester-node-addon_latest):

+(in MSVC previously do: fnm env --use-on-cd | Out-String | Invoke-Expression)

 node-gyp rebuild

 NOTE 1 : Better than configure build because that way if anything changes in a linked library the build is not going to be updated unless you change something in the addon files.